Mr-Saikiran/DomainCertChecker/README.md

-# DomainCertChecker
+### DomainCertChecker

-checks certificate periodically to let the organizations know if any certificates are expiring
+checks certificate validity periodically with an email to SRE on site reliability